Córdoba CF

-Córdoba Club de Fútbol ([ˈkoɾðoβa]), (from the 2020–21 season onwards competing under the umbrella of Unión Futbolística Cordobesa, S.A.D.) is a Spanish football club based in Córdoba, in the autonomous community of Andalusia.
-Founded in 1951 as Club Deportivo San Álvaro, it was refounded as Cordoba CF in 1954 after the dissolution of RCD Córdoba.
-Currently it plays in the Primera División RFEF – Group 1, with its home matches at the Estadio Nuevo Arcángel, which has a capacity of 25,800 seats.
+Córdoba Club de Fútbol ([ˈkoɾðoβa]), is a Spanish football club based in Córdoba, in the autonomous community of Andalusia.
+Founded in 1954 after the dissolution of RCD Córdoba, the team currently plays in the Segunda Division, with its home matches at the Estadio Nuevo Arcángel, which has a capacity of 25,800 seats.

 History

 Forerunners of Córdoba Club de Fútbol included names such as Sporting Fútbol Club de Córdoba, Sociedad Deportiva Electromecánicas and Racing Fútbol Club de Córdoba.
 The latter changed its name after the Spanish Civil War (as foreign names were banned under the new regime) to Club Deportivo Córdoba.

 From 1940, its predecessor RCD Córdoba met varying success, spending most of its time in the second and third divisions of Spanish football.
 In 1944 it changed its home kit to green and white stripes, from the previous one of all white, and, the following year, Córdoba moved from Estadio America to Estadio del Arcángel.
 In 1954, RCD Córdoba was dissolved due to its many debts and Córdoba CF was refounded by acquiring the place of CD San Álvaro de Córdoba in the third category.

 In the early 1960s and also in 1971–72, Córdoba amassed eight La Liga seasons.
 In its third presence it only conceded two goals at home as it went undefeated, the first being courtesy of Espanyol's Alfredo Di Stéfano.
 The club finished 5th, its best finish to date, but was not allowed to enter the following season's UEFA Cup due to city infrastructure issues.

 In the following four decades Córdoba again fluctuated between divisions two and three, also spending 1984–85 in the fourth.
 After a successful 1999–2000 season in Segunda División B Córdoba was finally promoted to Segunda División.

 On 17 February 2014, former Spanish international Albert Ferrer was hired as Córdoba manager.
 He led the team to a 7th-place finish, and then Córdoba defeated Las Palmas in the Segunda División play-off final to return to the top flight for the first time in 42 years.
 Ulises Dávila scored the decisive goal, a late equaliser in the away second leg, after Las Palmas fans had caused ten minutes to be added onto the game by invading the pitch.